reactual/apollo-engine-js/README.md

 // create new engine instance from JS config object const engine = new Engine({ engineConfig: { ... } });

-// create new engine instance from file.
-(If you are also using the single
-// proxy mode with useConfigPrecisely, the Engine Proxy will reload the
-// config file when it changes.) const engine = new Engine({ engineConfig: 'path/to/config.json' });
+// create new engine instance from file. const engine = new Engine({ engineConfig: 'path/to/config.json' });

 await engine.start();